Skip to main content

 Tour (In person)

-The tours are led by current students and cover locations most frequented by MOT students.
+These quarterly tours are led by current students and cover locations most frequented by MOT students.
+The next tour will be during Autumn Quarter and is capped at 12 spots.

 Applicant Q&A Sessions (Virtual)

-These sessions are an opportunity for applicants to ask questions about the MOT Program and admissions.
+These sessions are an opportunity to meet with the academic counselor and ask questions about the MOT Program and admissions.

 In keeping with the University of Washington and Department of Rehabilitation Medicine commitment to diversity, we seek students who are dedicated to providing culturally responsive services in an increasingly diverse world.
 In our holistic admissions process, we consider a balance of an applicant’s experiences, attributes, and academic history.
 Our admissions reviews are conducted entirely online and do not include an interview.
 Please review all application instructions and requirements carefully, ask us for clarification, and prepare and submit the complete application by the deadline.
 We do not grant exceptions or extensions for submitting application materials, and we require complete applications for review.